Tammi Terrell

 Thomasina Winifred Montgomery (April 29, 1945 – March 16, 1970), professionally known as Tammi Terrell, was an American singer-songwriter, widely known as a star singer for Motown Records during the 1960s, notably for a series of duets with singer Marvin Gaye.

 Terrell began her career as a teenager, first recording for Scepter/Wand Records, before spending nearly nine months as a member of James Brown's Revue, recording for Brown's Try Me label.
 After attending college, Terrell recorded briefly for Checker Records before signing with Motown in 1965.
 With Gaye, she scored seven Top 40 singles on the Billboard Hot 100, including "Ain't No Mountain High Enough", which was inducted into the Grammy Hall of Fame in 1999, "Ain't Nothing Like the Real Thing" and "You're All I Need to Get By".

 Terrell's career was interrupted when she collapsed into Gaye's arms as the two performed at a concert at Hampden–Sydney College on October 14, 1967.
-Terrell was later diagnosed with a brain tumor and had eight unsuccessful surgeries before dying on March 16, 1970, at the age of 24.
+Terrell was later diagnosed with a brain tumor and had eight unsuccessful surgeries before dying on March 16, 1970, at age 24.

 Early life

-Thomasina Winifred Montgomery was born in Philadelphia to Jennie (née Graham), and Thomas Montgomery.
-Jennie was an actress and Thomas was a barbershop owner and local politician.
-According to her sister, their mother was mentally ill.
+Thomasina Winifred Montgomery was born on April 29, 1945, in Philadelphia to Jennie (née Graham), and Thomas Montgomery.
+Jennie was an actress while Thomas was a barbershop owner and local politician.
+According to her sister, Ludie, Jennie was mentally ill.

 Terrell was the older of two siblings.
-According to the Unsung documentary, her sister Ludie said her parents thought Terrell would be a boy and, therefore, she would be named after her father.
+According to the Unsung documentary, Ludie said her parents thought Terrell would be a boy and, therefore, she would be named after her father.
 When Terrell was born, the parents settled on the name Thomasina, nicknaming her "Tommie".
-Terrell later changed it to "Tammy" after seeing the film Tammy and the Bachelor and hearing its theme song, "Tammy", at the age of 12.
+At age 12, Terrell changed her name to "Tammy" after seeing the film Tammy and the Bachelor and hearing its theme song, "Tammy".

-According to Ludie's book My Sister Tommie – The Real Tammi Terrell, Terrell was raped by three boys at the age of 11.
-Around this time, she started to have migraine headaches.
-While it was not thought to be of significance at the time, family members later stated that these headaches might have been related to her later diagnosis of brain cancer.
+According to Ludie's book My Sister Tommie – The Real Tammi Terrell, Terrell was raped by three boys at age 11.
+Around this time, she began having migraine headaches.
+While it was not thought to be of significance at the time, family members later stated that these headaches might have been related to Terrell's later diagnosis of brain cancer.

 Terrell attended Germantown High School in Philadelphia.